OUR MISSION STATEMENT

 Parents are kept informed about all happenings of the school by weekly newsletters, notices up in the school and via the school website and Facebook page.
 Each class teacher will type up a weekly overview giving a quick breakdown of what learning will take place that week; these will be stapled into the children’s blue home school communication book which goes between school and home each day.

 LUNCH AND SNACK TIMES

 Healthy snack items such as fruit, raisins, rice cakes or breadsticks are supplied by the school for snack, along with milk, juice or water to drink.
 We understand that some children have a limited diet or may not like some or all of the snacks we offer, therefore parents are welcome to send in snack for their child in these cases.
 Reception aged children have the opportunity to stay for lunch.
 This decision is made along with parents in deciding whether their child is ready for this or not.
 Also whether lunchtimes are gradually introduced and built up slowly to begin with or whether staying full time is an immediate option.
 They have a choice of bringing a packed lunch to school or having a school dinner.
+All reception aged children are entitled to a universal free school dinner.
 All staff in the Early Years Unit will be confident in knowing about each child’s specific dietary needs and requirements.

-At Manor Green we are lucky enough to have our own nurse (Catia) based in the school and college.
+At Manor Green we are lucky enough to have our own nurse (Catia) based in the school.
 She oversees all medical needs and meets with all parents prior to children starting so that we are fully aware of all medical history and needs.
-At least one member of the Early Years team also has a paediatric first aid qualification.
+Each early year’s class has staff who hold a paediatric first aid qualification.
 All of the early years team will be aware of the children’s medical needs and requirements and will be confident with dealing with situations may they arise.